Zur deutschen Version.

 TYPE flist.txt | C:\Users\xyz\OneDrive\myPrograms\emacs-25.1\bin\etags.exe - PAUSE

 This will generate the file "TAGS" in the same directory.
-Replace the path above with the path where you installed EMACS (see my approach under Windows).
+Replace the path above with the path where you installed Emacs (see my approach under Windows).

 To search for or replace something with newline, input C-q C-j